Services for Youth

-Pathways 4 Youth is a resource center, in St. Cloud, for youth ages 16 through 24 who are at-risk of or experiencing homelessness.
-Services include food pantry, clothing closet, education planning, housing referrals, case management and more.
+Pathways 4 Youth is a resource center in St. Cloud, for youth ages 16 through 24 who are at-risk of or experiencing homelessness.
+Services include food pantry, clothing closet, education planning, housing referrals, case management, connections to area resources and more.

 Our Red Path Independent Living Skills service works with youth who are in or will soon age out of residential care to build independent living skills.

 Safe Place is a way for youth younger than age 18 to quickly access services and shelter any time — 24 hours a day, 365 days a year.

 Youth who’ve survived sex trafficking receive safe housing and support to shape an individualized safety and life plan.